mostafasalem95/AltenTask/Read Me.txt

 	2 - vehicles-config-service/config-repo (Configuration files Repository)
 		vehicles-config-service/config-repo.zip (Compressed Version)
 	3 - vehicles-dashboard (Frontend, Angualar 4 App)
-	4 -	vehicles-dashboard.zip (cmpressed version of the frontend app so i can upload it on github) 5 - vehicles-discovery-server (Cloud Discovery Eureka Server) 6 - vehicles-gateway-service (Cloud Routing ZUUL)
+	4 - vehicles-discovery-server (Cloud Discovery Eureka Server) 5 - vehicles-gateway-service (Cloud Routing ZUUL)
-	7 - vehicles-service (customer databse and api)
+	6 - vehicles-service (customer databse and api)
-	8 - vehicles-status-service (Car Simulation Service)
+	7 - vehicles-status-service (Car Simulation Service)
-	9 - Full architectural sketch (image for solution design) 10 - customers-api (screenshot for customer api response) 11 - vehicle-status-api (screenshot for vehicle status api) 12 - Full architectural sketch (screenshot for the frontend app) 13 - read me file for the documentation
+	8 - Full architectural sketch (image for solution design) 9 - customers-api (screenshot for customer api response) 10 - vehicle-status-api (screenshot for vehicle status api) 11 - Full architectural sketch (screenshot for the frontend app) 12 - read me file for the documentation
-	14 - jars (contains jars for all the services in case you want to run them directly from your CMD)
+	13 - jars (contains jars for all the services in case you want to run them directly from your CMD)

 	- inside every folder you will find docker file in case you want to run them inside docker